 - Professional goals

-1 Coding goals
+1 Technical goals

 Technical goals are specific to your personal learning or growth.
 They help you acquire technical skills you don’t yet have or improve skills you do have.
 Examples include: